 B2B marketers take note—you don’t want to be left behind!

-The following are some proven ABM tactics—choose a few that make sense for your business and start testing!
+Choose a few of these proven account-based marketing tactics that make sense for your business and start testing them!

-Whether you’re creating blogs, webinars, eBooks, or guides, choosing content topics based on the pain points and needs of your target accounts is an effective way to capture their attention.
+Whether you’re creating blogs, webinars, eBooks (or video books), or guides, choosing content topics based on your target accounts’ pain points and needs is an effective way to capture their attention.

 Rather than using generalized topics, drill down into the specifics that you know your most important prospects care about.